Polio and Children in Need Charity

 • Special educational needs

-Evidence of Impact: The charity has funded organizations demonstrating tangible outcomes - such as Community Heart's work with 200+ children and Ourmala's support for 120 refugee children.
+Evidence of Impact: The charity has funded organisations demonstrating tangible outcomes - such as Community Heart's work with 200+ children and Ourmala's support for 120 refugee children.

-Focus on Independence: PACINC's stated goal is “making them independent and productive citizens,” suggesting they favor programs that build self-sufficiency rather than creating dependency.
+Focus on Independence: PACINC's stated goal is “making them independent and productive citizens,” suggesting they favour programmes that build self-sufficiency rather than creating dependency.

-Practical Support: Funded projects include concrete deliverables such as teacher training, sports equipment (wheelchairs for tennis), and specific program delivery (boxing, yoga, reading programs).
+Practical Support: Funded projects include concrete deliverables such as teacher training, sports equipment (wheelchairs for tennis), and specific programme delivery (boxing, yoga, reading programmes).

 Vulnerable Populations: Priority appears given to multiply disadvantaged groups - refugee children, children living in poverty, children with disabilities, children with special educational needs.